AayushBade14/AlpShell/README.md

 - Syntax highlighting and auto-suggestions.
 - Customizable prompt and environment variables.
 - Colored output for better readability.
+- Different color for logs and errors for readability enhancement.

 ---
 🚀 *Experience the power of a fast and minimalistic shell with AlpShell!*